About Human Milk BankAbout Human Milk Banks

 pasteurizes and appropriately stores the donor milk in medical freezers,

-and provides it to infants born extremely preterm or with very low birth weight in neonatal intensive care units (NICUs) upon request.
+and provides it to infants born preterm or with very low birth weight in neonatal intensive care units (NICUs) upon request.

 There are more than 750 milk banks in 50 countries worldwide, and a number of them have been integrated into their respective countries’ national health systems.